-Titles and political office may be held by men but are also passed through the female line.
+Titles and status are also passed through the female line.
 Among these are offices in the traditional political system which are retained until today.
-Examples are the posts of Undang, Penghulu Luak, Lembaga, and Buapak.
-These posts are held by men, and in the old days they were important statuses which commanded power and respect and from which the incumbents derived an income.
+Examples are the post of Undang, Penghulu Luak, Lembaga and Buapak.
+These posts are held by men, and in the old days they were important as they commanded power and respect and from which the incumbents derived an income.
 Today, these posts are given official recognition by the state government and the incumbents are given allowances of varying amounts.
 At the lowest level of the hierarchy, a minor chief may get a stipend of a few hundred dollars a year, and at the top rung, the Undang receives a four-figure monthly salary in addition to other privileges.
-These posts which are transmitted matrilineally are held in rotation by a select number of lineage groups.
-Thus an Undang, for example, will not transmit the post he holds to his son but to his matrilineal heir, i.e. a son of one of his classificatory sisters from any one of the select group of "ruling families" (see Fig. 2).
+These posts which are transmitted matrilineally are held in rotation by a selected number of lineage groups.
+Thus an Undang, for example, will not transmit the post he holds to his son but to his matrilineal heir i.e. a son of a classificatory sister from anyone of the select group of "ruling families".
+(See Diagram 2).